 Fifteen minutes before landing is when we first hit the Moroccan shore.
-I am not the type who loves to fly, I only fly because I love to travel, and so when I see land I am always relieved.
-The landing was ultra smooth, something that never ceases to amaze me is how these humongous planes can land so smoothly.
+I am not the type who loves to fly.
+I only fly because I love to travel, and so when I see land I am always relieved.
+The landing was ultra smooth.
+Something that never ceases to amaze me is how these humongous planes can land so smoothly.
 I must admit I used to hate to fly but now with aircraft like the Boeing Dreamliner I am a much more relaxed, confident flyer.

 We deplaned and were transported to the terminal in a Mercedes Benz van reserved only for Business Class passengers.
 Once I went through Moroccan immigration and security I headed to the Royal Air Maroc Business Class lounge to wait for my connecting flight to Lisbon.

-For a little more visual information view this short video of the Dreamliner Business Class experience.
+For a little more visual information about Royal Air Maroc view this short video of the Dreamliner Business Class experience.

 If you enjoyed this post, let us know in the Comments Section below and share this blog with someone who might enjoy it as well.
 Follow us on social media and listen to the Solo Travel Talk Podcast for more affordable luxury solo travel tips, tricks, stories and advice.
 Click on the links below!